okta/okta.github.io/_source/_standards/OAuth/index.md

 Because Rule A has a higher priority, the requests for user U are evaluated in Rule A, and Rule B is not evaluated.

-The requests with `client_credentials` grant type match "no user" condition, which excludes everyone, because there is no user session for the request.

 The actions in a rule define the lifetime of the Access Token and Refresh Token.

 ## Authorization Servers

-API Access Management allows you to build custom authorization servers in Okta which can be used to protect your own API endpoints.
-An authorization server defines your security boundary, for example “staging” or “production.”
-Within each authorization server you can define your own OAuth scopes, claims, and access policies.
+API Access Management allows you to build custom Authorization Servers in Okta which can be used to protect your own API endpoints.
+An Authorization Server defines your security boundary, for example “staging” or “production.”
+Within each Authorization Server you can define your own OAuth scopes, claims, and access policies.
 This allows your apps and your APIs to anchor to a central authorization point and leverage the rich identity features of Okta, such as Universal Directory for transforming attributes, adaptive MFA for end-users, analytics, and system log, and extend it out to the API economy.

-At its core, an authorization server is simply an OAuth 2.0 token minting engine.
+At its core, an Authorization Server is simply an OAuth 2.0 token minting engine.
-Each authorization server has a unique issuer URI and its own signing key for tokens in order to keep proper boundary between security domains.
+Each Authorization Server has a unique issuer URI and its own signing key for tokens in order to keep proper boundary between security domains.
-The authorization server also acts as an OpenID Connect Provider, which means you can request ID tokens in addition to access tokens from the authorization server endpoints.
+The Authorization Server also acts as an OpenID Connect Provider, which means you can request ID tokens in addition to access tokens from the Authorization Server endpoints.
-To configure an authorization server, log into your org and navigate to **Security** > **API** > **Add Authorization Server**.
+To configure an Authorization Server, log into your org and navigate to **Security** > **API** > **Add Authorization Server**.

 ## OpenID Connect and Authorization Servers

 You can use OpenID Connect without the API Access Management feature, using the [OpenID Connect API](/docs/api/resources/oidc.html).
-However, you can also use OpenID Connect with an authorization server specified:
+However, you can also use OpenID Connect with an Authorization Server specified:

 * `/oauth2/v1/userinfo` for OpenID Connect without API Access Management
 * `/oauth2/:authorizationServerId/v1/userinfo` for OpenID Connect with API Access Management

-You can't mix tokens between different authorization servers.
-By design, authorization servers don't have trust relationships with each other.
+You can't mix tokens between different Authorization Servers.
+By design, Authorization Servers don't have trust relationships with each other.